User0k/webtales.dev/public/posts/add-eslint-custom-rule/index.md

 };
 ```

 You do not need to publish your plugin to `NPM` (but you already can).
 Instead, you can load it locally.
 You can add your plugin as a devDependency in `package.json` of the project where you intend to use it.
 Use the following format: `"eslint-plugin-[name-of-yourplugin]": "file:[location of your plugin]"`.
-Here\`s an example:
+Here's an example:

 ```json {5}
   "devDependencies": {